satya77/CQE_Evaluation/README.md

 | [dimension-model.json](data/dimension-model.json) | 93         | 121         | [Microsoft.Recognizers.Text Test Cases Specs](https://github.com/microsoft/Recognizers-Text/blob/master/Specs/NumberWithUnit/English/DimensionModel.json)   |
 | [temperature-model.json](data/recognizers-text/temperature-model.json) | 36         | 34          | [Microsoft.Recognizers.Text Test Cases Specs](https://github.com/microsoft/Recognizers-Text/blob/master/Specs/NumberWithUnit/English/TemperatureModel.json) |

-The predictions from GPT-3 for the test datasets above can be found in  `/data/gpt_3_ouput`.
+The predictions from GPT-3 for the test datasets above can be found in  `/data/gpt_3_output`.

-To train and test the unit classifier we generated data using ChatGPT, for the prompts used refer to the paper.
+To train and test the unit classifier, we generated data using ChatGPT.
+For the prompts used please refer to the paper.
 The generated sentences and their classes are under `/data/units/train` (1,827 samples) and `/data/units/test` (180 samples).